em/infer/Readme.md

 Infer
 ====================
+Infer is a command line utility that makes it easy to immediately open a file for editing when you have prior knowledge of its relative path.

 I often found myself spending way too much time perusing directories to find a file I knew existed, but was uncertain of its exact path.
 I also hated making the decision to leave my working directory at the root of a project to a nested directory just because I expect to be running enough commands on the files within saving me the repetition of prefixing the paths.

-Infer is a command line utility that makes it easy to immediately open a file for editing when you have prior knowledge of the path name.

 Installation
 ====================